-Generally, Medicare pays a benefit of:
+Generally, Medicare pays a percentage of the MBS fee depending on the service provided:

-- 100% for consultations provided by a General Practitioner (GP) - 85% for all other services provided by a medical practitioner in the community; and - 75% for all services that are provided by a medical practitioner during an episode of hospital treatment when the patient is admitted as a private patient.
+- 100 per cent for consultations provided by a general practitioner (GP); - 85 per cent for all other services provided by a medical practitioner in the community; and - 75 per cent for all services that are provided by a medical practitioner during an episode of hospital treatment when the patient is admitted as a private patient.

 The MBS was not designed to cover the full cost of medical services, MBS items have not been indexed (increased) for a number of years.
+Dental procedures do not attract a Medicare rebate.
+There is only a small rebate covered for patients if they have Dental Extras with their insurer.